Let’s talk about how to survive and thrive in female friendships and relationships…

 Now that is how you survive female friendships and relationships!

-Do something GOOD today: call your dearest friend and tell her how much you value her.
+Now, darling, do something GOOD today: call your dearest friend and tell her how much you value her.
+I am smiling.